H-1B Lawyer

 Step 2: The Employer Files Form I-129

 Once the employer has an approved LCA, they can move on to the next step: filing Form I-129 with USCIS.
 This is the petition that the employer will use to request an H-1B visa for the worker.
-Usually, employers work closely with immigration attorneys to do this.
+Usually, employers work closely with an H-1B immigration lawyer to do this.

 The employer will need to include the following with their I-129 petition:

-- Proof that the employer has enough money to pay the worker’s salary.
-This might include tax documents, financial statements and similar documentation.
+5. Proof that the employer has enough money to pay the worker’s salary.
+This might include tax documents, financial statements, and similar documentation.

-- Documentation showing that the employer has made an effort to recruit U.S. workers for the position (if required).
-This might include ads placed in newspapers or online, job fairs attended and a variety of other types of proof.
+6. Documentation showing that the employer has made an effort to recruit U.S. workers for the position (if required).
+This might include ads placed in newspapers or online, job fairs attended, and a variety of other types of proof.

 After the employer has gathered all of the necessary documentation, they can submit the petition to USCIS.
 USCIS will then review the petition to make sure that everything is in order.
 If it is, they will approve the petition and send it back to the employer.